alcrene/publish-to-pypi/README.md

 This is **not** a tutorial on publishing to PyPI.
 That would be beside the point, since it would make this short document very much not short.
 Also, there are already multiple tutorials available, which are more likely to stay up to date than whatever I write here.
 My goal here is not for completeness, but maximum concision.
 If this is your first time using these tools, you will need to look up how they work separately.

 On the other hand, if you just want to get your package on PyPI as quickly as possible and with minimum fuss, this is the resource for you.
 Just copy a few files into your repo, add the project to PyPI, and you should be good to go.

+[^standardization]: Those results of course are the outcome of mostly unnoticed work begun many years prior to 2020.
+Have a kind thought for all the people who have the vision and dedication to keep improving the Python ecosystem!

 ## Assumptions & tool choices